eove/orca/docs/hardware_tokens.md

 # Enter the validity (see the recommendations in the periodical check workflow, you can also use the tip below to ease the calculation)
 # Enter your identity name `Firstname Lastname`
 # Enter your Email address
-# Enter a comment, for example `Yubikey`, important when you have multiple GPG keys linked to the same email
+# Enter a comment, for example `Hardware token`, important when you have multiple GPG keys linked to the same email
 # Enter the admin PIN+user PIN as many times as required
 quit
 ```

 > [!Note]
-> You will now have an Ed25519 key stored on your Yubikey.
+> You will now have an Ed25519 key stored on your hardware token.
 The private key can never leave the device.
 > A prompt for a passphrase is only required when exporting the private key into a local file, which you should not allow (your response to `Make off-card backup of encryption key?` should be `N`).

 > [!Tip]